Sunday, 30 November 2008

 Away from the hustle and bustle of the crowds I rested for a few minutes on a bench at Maruyama, Kyoto’s most popular Park before moving on to Yasaka Shrine.

-he afternoon progressed and to watch the few worshippers at prayers gave me a great peace of mind.
+The magnificently coloured Shrine was a very quiet place as the afternoon progressed and to watch the few worshippers at prayers gave me a great peace of mind.

 Rikshaws